Natural House Paints (and sustainable wallpaper)

 Like paint, you can’t have 100% natural wallpaper.
 But there are better options.
 To apply wallpapers, use non-toxic wallpaper paste from Earthborn or Auro.

-Traditional wallpaper is made from paper and vinyl (for moisture resistance but it contains non-biodegradable chemicals that off-gas over time).
-Far easier an option is the new self-adhesive wallpapers that are free from PVC, and use water-based technology so you can just peel and stick them on, then replace when you want a change.
+Most wallpaper is made from paper and vinyl (for moisture resistance but contains chemicals that off-gas).
+Far easier are self-adhesive PVC-free wallpapers that use water-based technology.
+Just peel and stick, then replace when you want.

 Made of Sundays is a Finnish company that offers plastic-free wallpaper, sold on Etsy in a wide range of colours and designs.
 With fast shipping and a happiness guarantee, this wallpaper uses thick peel-and-stick non-woven paper, so is as easy to use, as it is kind to the planet